aNerdInTheHand/birthday/index.md

 And all of the challenging times that we face

-Are worth it times ten, 'cause Thomas - yer ace.
+Are worth it times ten, 'cause Thomas...

+Yer ace.